Foxxo!!

 Languages.

-In foxperson form you can speak, read and write Common and one other language of your choice.
-In fox form you can still understand these languages but can’t speak.
+In foxperson form you can communicate as normal.
+In fox form you can still understand all languages you know but can’t speak.
 In addition, while in fox form, you gain the ability to speak with animals as though you were using the "Speak with Animals" spell.

 Natural Armor.